cagta/mojombo.github.io/_posts/2020-08-15-n2bd-processes.md

 > **a program** an algorithm expressed in some suitable notation.

-> **a deamon** processes that stay in background to handle some activity such as email, web pages etc.
+> **a daemon** process that stays in background to handle some activities such as email, web pages, etc.

 ## 1 - process creation